tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

 <cite>[@RisamGil2022Introduction, §3]</cite>

->this implies learning how to produce, disseminate, and preserve digital scholarship ourselves, without the help we can’t get, even as we fight to build the infrastructures we need at the intersection of, with, and beyond institutional libraries and schools.
+>this implies learning how to produce, disseminate, and preserve digital scholarship ourselves, **without the help we can’t get**, even as we fight to build the infrastructures we need at the intersection of, with, and beyond institutional libraries and schools.

 <cite>[@Gil+2016, 29]</cite>